alexarje/sensing/book/week2.md

 ## Sound objects

 After having considered soundscapes more broadly, let us "zoom in" and investigate specific [sound objects](https://en.wikipedia.org/wiki/Sound_object) in more detail.
-The development of this concept came before that of soundscapes, coming out of a French "school" of composers and theorists.
+The development of this concept came before that of soundscapes, emerging from a French "school" of composers and theorists.

 ### Pierre Schaeffer and the Sound Object

 The concept of sound object was proposed by the French composer and musicologist [Pierre Schaeffer](https://en.wikipedia.org/wiki/Pierre_Schaeffer) (1910–1995).
 He is renowned for pioneering [musique concrète](https://en.wikipedia.org/wiki/Musique_concr%C3%A8te), a form of electroacoustic music that uses recorded sounds as raw material.
-Throughout his work, Schaeffer's work laid the foundation for modern sound design, electronic music, and auditory research, influencing generations of composers and sound theorists.
+Throughout his work, Schaeffer laid the foundation for modern sound design, electronic music, and auditory research, influencing generations of composers and sound theorists.

 The sound object&mdash;*l'objet sonore* in French&mdash;is at the core of Schaeffer's theoretical work.
-His argument was that when listening to sound, we do not hear the continuous sound but that our perception is grouped into a series of separate sound objects with specific properties.
+His argument was that when listening to sound, we do not hear the continuous sound, but that our perception is grouped into a series of separate sound objects with specific properties.
 When we perceive speech, we hear words, not single phonemes.
 When we hear music, we hear tones and short phrases that fuse into "chunks" of sound, typically in the range of 0.5 to 5 seconds.

 Schaeffer also introduced the idea of *reduced listening* as a way to focus on the intrinsic qualities of sound *itself* rather than its source (sound-producing objects and actions) or semantic meaning.
 This includes a sound's texture, tone, and dynamics.